Camp Hill, Queensland: History

-It was in the 1880s that a real land and housing boom began, however.
-In 1882, Isaac Bennett established a rose farm on the corner of Bennetts Road and Old Cleveland Road (this land was eventually subdivided).
-In 1886, John and Thirza Zahel acquired land between Dorothy Lane and Pampling Street and established a vineyard and orchard, and in 1890, the Fiveash family established a dairy as well as a fruit and vegetable farm on land at the corner of Clara St and Stanley Road.

-In 1883, a bus service to Stones Corner was established.

 The "Ravensburn Estate", comprising blocks of land now bordered by Old Cleveland Road, Raven Street, Koondara Street and Renton Street, was advertised to be auctioned by R.J.
 Cottell on 13 August 1887.
 A map advertising the auction notes that the land was close to Coorparoo School and Stanley Bridge.

 In May 1887, in the area now bounded by Old Cleveland Road, Fergusons Road and Stanley Road, 332 allotments, called the "East Coorparoo Estate" were advertised for private sale by A. McNish Fraser.
 A map advertising the allotments for sale shows the allotments in Clara Street and Margaret Street, as well as streets that were called George, William and Edward Streets.

 Between 1912 and 1926 the suburb was serviced by the Belmont Tramway, which was a steam tram service that connected with the Queensland Government Railway owned and operated Cleveland railway line at Norman Park.
 Initially the service was operated by the Belmont Shire Council.
 The service was suspended in 1924.
 The service was reinstated by the Brisbane City Council in 1925, but was again suspended in 1926.
 The line branched from the Cleveland line where Acfold Street (in Norman Park) now ends.
 It then crossed Bennetts Road (Belmont Junction station) and followed a corridor that now contains Bennett's Bushland Park, D'arcy Road, Oateson Skyline Drive (in Seven Hills, including Seven Hills station), Camp Hill Bowls Club (Mt Bruce Station), residences between Perth Street and Stephen Street, the Camp Hill State Infants and Primary School large oval, residences alongside Little Ferguson Road (City View Station) then between Margaret Street and Arrol Street, where it joined Old Cleveland Road.